Last Updated on January 10, 2026 by Martina McKeough

 If you were to wear heaving duty shoes or even regular shoes on a typical trampoline you are going to have a problem.
 They are not designed to be worn whilst in a trampoline park or on a home trampoline in your garden.

-The benefits of trampoline shoes are that they flexible which means that when your kid is jumping the soles flex with their feet.
-This allows your child to land and maintains their balance.
-These shoes also have a firm rubber sole which helps your child to bounce without slipping as there is a better grip.
-Trampoline shoes can also be used as gymnastics shoes.
+The benefit of trampoline shoes is that they are flexible which means that when your kid is jumping the soles flex with their feet.
+This allows your child to land and maintain better balance because the flexible sole gives them more control.

 Can You Wear Flip Flops on a Trampoline?

-Whilst flip-flops may be less bulky than ordinary shoes they are not so great for your kid’s safety.
-This is because the only place where they are attached to their feet is in-between their toes.
 So whilst they are jumping on the trampoline it can be easy for them to either fall off their feet or for them to partially slip off their feet which could lead to them landing badly on the flip flop and injuring themselves.
+Trampoline shoes have extra grip and stay on as you are jumping.

 Why Can’t You Wear Shoes on a Trampoline?